 Examining the mouth of a cat with stomatitis can be difficult because the cat is reluctant to open his or her mouth due to pain.
 Your veterinarian may recommend sedation to facilitate a more complete and comfortable examination.

-Sometimes, a small sample of tissue from the mouth is submitted to a laboratory for biopsy.
-However, the diagnosis is commonly based on clinical signs and physical examination findings.
+The diagnosis is commonly based on clinical signs and physical examination findings.
 A dental examination and dental X-rays can help your veterinarian determine the extent of periodontal disease.
+Sometimes, a veterinarian may recommend submitting a small sample of tissue from the mouth for biopsy.

 Treatment of Stomatitis